aaronlng/100-days-of-code/r1-log.md

 ## Log

+### R1D20

+Began styling the about section for my personal portfolio mobile design.
+Read some more in Cracking the Coding Interview.

 ### R1D19

 Styled the top navigation for my personal portfolio mobile design.
 Read some more in Cracking the Coding Interview.